pegasus-isi/kiso/docs/experiment-configuration.rst

 Software
 ~~~~~~~~

 In this section, we define the software to be installed on the provisioned resources.
-Currently, we support installing [Docker](https://www.docker.com/) and [Apptainer](https://apptainer.org/).
+Currently, we support installing `Docker <https://www.docker.com/>`_ and `Apptainer <https://apptainer.org/>`_.

 Deployment
 ~~~~~~~~~~

 In this section, we define the cluster to be deployed on the provisioned resources.
-Currently, we support deploying [HTCondor](https://htcondor.org/).
+Currently, we support deploying `HTCondor <https://htcondor.org/>`_.

 Experiments
 ~~~~~~~~~~~